Wyko/essential_deathworlders/content/books/salvage/salvage_chapter_86_the_flame.md

 dying connection.
 "I don't know if I can get Jen through this shitstorm, so get yourselves clear if I don't turn up on time."

 There was a pause, then Askit replied.
-"You can *'go fuck yourself'* with that order, Adrian.
+"You can '*go fuck yourself'* with that order, Adrian.
 We'll be watching for you."

 It was typical of Askit to do as he pleased, but this time Adrian